Azure-Samples/contoso-creative-writer/README.md

 ### Region Availability

-This template uses [MODEL 1] and [MODEL 2] which may not be available in all Azure regions.
+This template uses  `gpt-35-turbo-0613`, `gpt-4o` which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly
   * We recommend using [SUGGESTED REGION]

 ### Costs